Dropsource/monarch/platform/windows/README.md

 _more details of the Window Manager on Windows._

 ## The Monarch Window Manager on Windows
-- Is a windowless native process
+- Is a native process
 - Uses C++, Win32 APIs and Flutter Windows libraries.
-- Launches the Controller and Preview windows using the platform APIs.
+- Launches the Controller and Preview windows using the Win32 APIs.
 - Handles the native window interactions like resize, move, docking, window title, etc.
 - The source code is built using multiple Flutter versions.
 For each Flutter version, there will be an executable monarch_windows_app.exe, which is distributed to the